martycheung/CppND-Facial-Emotion-Recognition/README.md

 ## Rubric Points Satisfied
 1. The project demonstrates an understanding of C++ functions and control structures.
     - throughout project there are a variety of loops, functions etc.
 2. The project reads data from a file and process the data, or the program writes data to a file.
     - the project reads in data from laptop camera, from external Tensorflow model and from an OpenCV face detector model.
 3. The project uses Object Oriented Programming techniques.
--
+    - Class structure consists of Image, FaceDetector and Model classes.
-4.
+4. Classes use appropriate access specifiers for class members.

 5.

 ## Dependencies for Running Locally (this project was run and tested on Mac)